 Why it’s awesome: They say it’s not about the destination, it’s about the journey.
 However, when you’re visiting Phnom Kulen Waterfall, it’s kind of about both!
 These beautiful hiking trails take you along the side of rushing rivers, past ancient temples, and to a beautiful waterfall.
 There are some places to buy snacks near the waterfall, but a really nice idea is to bring a picnic here!
 This is one of the most evocative natural landmarks in Siem Reap, and you won’t want to miss it.
 Especially if you love hiking!

 What to do there: Kulen’s Nature Trails are a great way to spend the day, and they’re suitable even for beginners.
 Therefore, it can get quite busy!
 We’d suggest getting up bright and early.
 Not only will it be less crowded, but you’ll also be trekking at the coolest time of day.
-Also, during the rainy season, these trails are a no-go.
-The mud makes it extremely difficult to walk on and it’s just no fun.
+Also, Cambodia is safe for travelers, but not here during rainy season when these trails become a mud bath of misadventures just waiting to happen.
 However, if you’re visiting Siem Reap during the dry season, these should be very high up on your itinerary!

 Why it’s awesome: Sometimes when you’re travelling, you start to miss home.
 And in a town like Siem Reap, it’s easy to get overwhelmed by the architecture, history, and culture, so you may just want to spend some time cooling off in a more familiar environment.
 That’s where Pub Street comes in!
 Here, you’ll find some of the best places to eat in Siem Reap when it comes to international food, and lots of late-night bars and clubs.
 A perfect spot to meet like-minded travellers and relax with a drink… or a bucket!